 - Donate items when possible.

-- Dispose biodegradable waste with the local garbage trucks or begin a composting pit in garden
+- Dispose of biodegradable waste with the local garbage trucks or begin a composting pit in the garden

 - Toxic waste if any must be isolated and disposed of in a responsible manner depending on the kind of toxic waste.